magento/magento-cloud/README.md

         "fastly/magento2": "^1.0"
     },
 ```

+Run `composer update`, and make sure the updated composer.lock and other changed files are
+checked in to git.

 ## Repository structure
 Here are the specific files for this example to work on Magento Enterprise Cloud Edition: